-Both are criminal charges, but have different consequences.
+Both are criminal charges but carry different consequences.
 All public offenses that are not felonies are misdemeanors: aggravated, serious or simple.
 A speeding ticket is a criminal charge and is a simple misdemeanor.
-The state legislature determines whether the crime is a felony or a misdemeanor-it is included in Iowa Law (known formally as the "Iowa Code").
-An individual found guilty of a felony may be subject to certain restrictions like being unable to serve on a jury, vote, possess a gun, or be employed in certain jobs.
+The state legislature determines whether the crime is a felony or a misdemeanor, and describes each crime as such in the Iowa Code.
+In addition to more extensive incarceration, an individual found guilty of a felony may be subject to certain restrictions like being unable to serve on a jury, vote, possess a gun, or be employed in certain jobs.

 I am being charged by the state and by an individual, can they do that?

-Even though an individual is charged by the state for allegedly committing a crime, it doesn't prevent an individual from bringing a lawsuit in civil court.
+The fact that the State files criminal charges against an individual does not preclude an individual from filing civil action for the same conduct, nor would an individual's civil suit preclude the State from pursuing criminal charges.
 For example, if someone is charged with burglary (entering a home with the intent to commit a crime) and someone in the home is injured, the state can charge the person for the burglary in a criminal action and the individual can file a lawsuit in civil court for assault.
+In the criminal context, a person may file a complaint against someone with law enforcement authorities, but it will always be the state that makes the decision to ultimately file criminal charges.